aafigure/aafigure/documentation/manual.rst

     extensions = ['sphinxcontrib.aafig']

-Diagrams can now be inserted with a ``:aafig:`` directive.
+Diagrams can now be inserted with a ``aafig`` directive.
 The output format is automatically chosen depending on the generated document format (e.h.
 HTML or PDF).